binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 4. Click the select button "Actions" and choose "Get System Log" (a.k.a.
 "Console Output")
 5. In the console output, you should see the keys being generated.
 Record them

-Then to SSH to your EC2 instance: the command to use can be seen by fetching
+Then to SSH to your EC2 instance: the command to use can be seen by fetching:
 https://console.aws.amazon.com
 Then: